วันที่นำเข้าข้อมูล 24 Mar 2023

 1) A selection committee comprised of qualified individuals from the Royal Thai Embassy and the U.S.-Asia Institute will consider the applications.
 Qualified candidates will be contacted directly for a video conference interview with the selection committee.

-2) Final candidates will be contacted directly by the end of January 2023 and the results will be announced on the Royal Thai Embassy’s website.
+2) Final candidates will be contacted directly by February 14, 2025 and the results will be announced on the Royal Thai Embassy’s website.

 For more information, contact the Royal Thai Embassy at [email protected] /202-298-4799, or U.S.-Asia Institute at [email protected] /202-544-3181